 Preparation poses help your students grow and build further confidence in their yoga practice no matter what their starting ability levels are.

 Let your students become aware of the benefits of backends...

 Backbends are great for helping open shoulders - an area where most of us hold tension.
 Most people have shoulders that are rolled in, and a head that is cranked forward – this makes our breathing shallow and lungs compressed, making us feel less than optimal.
-Practicing backbends will crack open this area, and subconsciously encourage rolled back shoulders.
+Practising backbends will crack open this area and subconsciously encourage rolled-back shoulders.

 Hip Flexor Stretch